 Lumen has put together a good package of inhaler and software with some cool insights for athletes and for those on diets.

 The Lumen device is like an inhaler and measures the flow of air and its CO2 content.
 From that, it infers your fat/carb usage and further assumes you are rested.

 One alternative to Lumen is the Breezing Starter Kit, I’ve not used it and it has highly indifferent consumer reviews.
-Lumen has good reviews on Trustpilot which, of course, doesn’t prove it’s scientifically accurate but it does show that users are generally very happy with the product.
+Trustpilot has some great reviews and feedback on Lumen which, of course, doesn’t prove it’s scientifically accurate but it does show that users are generally very happy with the product.
 Foodmarble is another alternative that analyses the hydrogen content of your breath.
-However, as far as I know, there are no consumer-grade competitors to Lumen that purport to measure fat burn from breath signatures.
+However, as far as I know, there are no consumer-grade competitors to Lumen that measure fat burn from breath signatures.